 How and Where to Submit Refereed Papers

-Specific questions about submissions may be sent to the program chair at email@example.com.
+Specific questions about submissions may be sent to the program chairs via email to firstname.lastname@example.org.